commonsharp/SurvivalProject-Server/README.md

 * Better instructions on how to play the game.
 Still need to add the MySQL installation step.
 * The correct KO count is presented once you finish a game.
 * Items are now called cards.
 * Quests: Added experience.
 The total experience of the monster is the damage that was done to the monster / x where x is a random value between 4 and 6.
-Each player gets experience proportional to the damage he has done.
+Each player gets experience proportional to the damage he has dealt.
 * Quests: Added lucky bonuses.
 You have 50% chance of getting x1 exp/code, 25% chance of getting x2 exp/code, 12.5% of getting x3 exp/code and so on.
 Seems pretty balanced to me.
 * Quests: You now get elements after you kill a monster.
 50% for 0 elements, 25% for 1, 12.5% for 2 and 6.25% for 3 and 4.
 It seems kind of high compared to the old Survival Project, so it might get changed in the future.
 * Fixed a bug where you had a set of cards but when you started a game, you had a different set of cards.